robertmand/FAIR-DaSH/_episodes/ep1.md

 Watch this video to know what is R in FAIR through different examples

+> ## After watching this videa, how many of these principles have you applied to your data?
+>{: .discussion}

 ## What is FAIRification?
 It is a process of applying FAIR of your data.
 Your data will be Findable, Accessible, Interoperable, Reusable.
 This will be discussed later in details